morphy80/timeless_men/README.md

 ---
 ## Testing
+Devices and platforms used for testing:
+* Google Chrome.
+* Mozilla Firefox.
+* Opera.

+- [x] laptop, laptop with touch (width 1440px);
+- [x] Galaxy S5;
+- [x] Pixel2, Pixel 2XL;
+- [x] Iphone 5/SE, Iphone 6/7/8;
+- [x] Iphone 6/7/8 Plus, IphoneX;
+- [x] Ipad and Ipad Pro;

 ### Validation
-HTML: I have used https://validator.w3.org/ in order to validate the HTML code.
+*HTML: I have used https://validator.w3.org/ in order to validate the HTML code.

-CSS: I have used https://jigsaw.w3.org/css-validator/ in order to validate the CSS code & CSS prefixes were checked against with https://autoprefixer.github.io/
+*CSS: I have used https://jigsaw.w3.org/css-validator/ in order to validate the CSS code & CSS prefixes were checked against with https://autoprefixer.github.io/

-JavaScript: I have used https://jshint.com/ in order to check the JavaScript code.
+*JavaScript: I have used https://jshint.com/ in order to check the JavaScript code.

-[PEP8 Online]: (http://pep8online.com/) was used to validate Python.
+*[PEP8 Online]: (http://pep8online.com/) was used to validate Python.

 Errors not handled:
 - Missing href: The href attribute on a and area elements is not required; when those elements do not have href attributes they do not create hyperlinks.